 CAD operators plan out size, structure, dimensions, components and all the schematics for the ship’s electrical systems, computers and controls.
 They run virtual tests on the materials that will be used in construction to determine their strength, corrosion resistance, and overall life expectancy.
 The CAD programs they use allow them to see 2D and 3D images of the vessel as it’s being ‘built’ so everyone involved in the project can evaluate, track and modify the designs when necessary.
 Having all the information about the ship in a single database ensures quality control, promotes safety and cost-efficiency and creates documents and blueprints for current and future projects.

 Does building ships on a CAD system sound like a pretty amazing career?
 People trained in CADD work across industries helping to create computer-generated designs and simulations used in building structures and products like airplanes, spaceships, railways, buildings, bridges, roadways, plumbing systems, industrial products, video games, tiny little microchips, those really big ships, and a whole lot more.

-At Porter and Chester Institute, you can choose from either the Architectural and Civil CAD/D Technology or Mechanical and Electronic CADD Technology programs and train to be a CADD professional in as little as one year.
+At Porter and Chester Institute, our Computer Aided Drafting and Design program can train you to be a CADD professional in as little as one year.
 Our combination of technical instruction and hands-on training will lay the foundation you’ll need to enter this rewarding field.
-All nine of our campuses in Connecticut and Massachusetts offer these CADD programs.
-Contact us at 800-870-6789 to schedule a school tour today.
+Contact us at 800-870-6789 to learn more today.